Share of global GHG emissionsExtracted from the CAIT Climate Data Explorer (2019), developed and maintained by the World Resources Institute.

-(CO2 emissions per GDP unit, compared to 1990 levels)The highest emissions reduction target, conditional or unconditional, included in the country’s latest NDC.
+CO2 emissions limit target by 2030The highest emissions reduction target, conditional or unconditional, included in the country’s latest NDC.

-Uruguay submitted its first NDC in November 2017 and is planning an update for November 2022.
+Uruguay submitted its second NDC in December 2022.

 Key highlights from the NDC